German Chocolate Brownie Pie

 In 1852, American baker Samuel German developed a type of dark chocolate for Baker’s Chocolate Company.
 Sweeter than semisweet chocolate, it contains chocolate liquor, sugar, cocoa butter, flavorings, and lecithin, an emulsifier.
 To honor Mr. German, it was named Baker’s German Sweet Chocolate.

 Now that you know what makes up German chocolate, you might surmise that this chocolate is a component of the cake.
-Since it’s similar to semisweet chocolate, that can also be used as a substitute.
+Since it’s similar to semisweet chocolate, it can also be used as a substitute.
 The first German chocolate cake recipe was posted in the Dallas Morning Star in 1957.
 Credit is given to Mrs. George Calay, a homemaker.
 So the cake is actually Texan, not German.
 Sales of German chocolate went crazy after this recipe was shared with the public.

 Besides the German chocolate, a German chocolate cake recipe contains buttermilk, which makes for a moist, tender cake.
 It is also iced with a special German chocolate frosting recipe with coconut, pecans, sugar, butter, and cream cooked with eggs.
 If you love coconut and pecans, this is a to-die-for cake filling and frosting!